Antonboom/nilnil/README.md

 <br>

-- Linter only checks funcs with two return arguments, the last of which has `error` type.
+- Linter only checks functions with two return arguments, the last of which has `error` type.
 - Next types are checked:
   * pointers, functions & interfaces (`panic: invalid memory address or nil pointer dereference`);
   * maps (`panic: assignment to entry in nil map`);
   * channels (`fatal error: all goroutines are asleep - deadlock!`)
 - `uinptr` & `unsafe.Pointer` are not checked as a special case.
 - Supported only explicit `return nil, nil`.
-- Types from external packages are not supported.

 </details>

-## Check Golang source code
+## Check Go 1.22.2 source code

 <details>
   <summary>Click to expand</summary>